Isaaczhu9877/GameOfLife/README.md

 ##User Stories

 - As a user, I want to be able to add cells to the grid
-- As a user, I want to be able to set the size of the grid
 - As a user, I want to be able to control how long the simulation runs
 - As a user, I want to be able to reset the game
-- As a user, I want to be able to load a game board from the file
+- As a user, I want to be able to load an initial game board from the file
-- As a user, I want to be able to save a game board to file
+- As a user, I want to be able to save a game inital board to file
+    - As a user, I want to be able to save an in progress board to file
 - As a user, I want to be reminded of the option to save my game when I exit the application
 - As a user, I want to be given the option to load my game from file when I start the application